magento/knowledge-base/src/how-to/general/reset-stuck-magento-cron-jobs-manually-on-cloud.md

 * The command resets **all** cron jobs, including those currently running; **use it in exceptional cases only**.
 * Avoid using this solution when indexers are running.

-## Read it in our developer documentation
+## Read it in our support knowledge base:

  [Reset cron jobs](https://devdocs.magento.com/guides/v2.2/cloud/trouble/reset-cron-jobs.html)